DaewoongKwon/test/README.md

 The following questions assume that you have Python and Git installed on your system.

-# Question 1
+# 1.)
-- Clone the following repo into your local environment:
+- Clone the following repo into your local environment: https://benjaminbluhm@dev.azure.com/benjaminbluhm/Training/_git/Training
-- Create a new git branch with a name of your choice
+- Create a new git branch (with a name of your choice), later you will Git commit and push you code changes using this branch
+- Create two new Python files called `my_functions.py` and `my_classes.py`

-# Question 2
+# 2.)
-Consider the following pandas dataframe:
+Consider the following example pandas dataframe:

 ```Python
 >>> df = pd.DataFrame([[9, 16]] * 3, columns=['A', 'B'])